DECODEproject/decode-mobile-app/README.md

 #### Background

-The DECODE project uses Chainspace as a distributed ledger database.
+The DECODE project uses Chainspace as a distributed ledger platform for high-integrity and transparent processing of transactions within a decentralized system.

+In the Decidim pilot, it keeps track of the proposals signatures while ensuring their consistency.

 More info in [the Chainspace repository](https://github.com/DECODEproject/chainspace)

-[In construction]

 #### How to Run